nerdishbynature/nerdishbynature.github.io/_posts/2015-06-01-devops-configurations.md

 ## Make it configurable

 If you are in need for different API endpoints for each stage, it is best to make them choosable from within the app.
 Use a small `UITableView` to list them and let your beta users choose the environment they want to test in.
-This makes sure you don't depend on a configuration and everything is exchangeable and it also leads to cleaner code as the options are clearly identified and documented.
+This makes sure you don't depend on a configuration, everything is exchangeable and it also leads to cleaner code as the options are clearly identified and documented.

 ## Conclusion